flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 Summary:

 This PR is the first step on the way to our new flight warning system, written nearly entirely in Rust and using an accurate simulation of the underlying data acquisition and warning logic.
-The new system is made up of two simulated Flight Warning Computers replacing some foundational logic pieces that were previously written in Javascript.
-The vast majority of warnings on the EWD still have exactly the same conditions as previously and have not been touched, but will be eventually moved over to the new flight warning computers one by one.
+The new system is made up of two simulated Flight Warning Computers, replacing some foundational logic pieces that were previously written in JavaScript.
+The vast majority of warnings on the EWD still have the same conditions as previously and have not been touched, but will be eventually moved over to the new flight warning computers one by one.

 The new Flight Warning Computers are also hooked into the electrical and failure system, so the alerts that are now powered by the FWS truly won't work when both FWCs are unpowered or have failed.